dabeaz/curio/docs/tutorial.rst

                  total += fib(n)
         except curio.CancelledError:
             print('Fine.
 Saving my work.')
+            raise

 If you run this version, you'll find that the entire kernel becomes unresponsive.
-The monitor doesn't work, signals aren't caught, and there appears to be no way to get control back.
+For example,  signals aren't caught and there appears to be no way to get control back.
 The problem here is that the kid is hogging the CPU and never yields.
 Important lesson: curio does not provide preemptive scheduling.
 If a task decides to